Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-Let us also recall that following the general formalism of Part~\ref{part:I}, the mass $\mathrm{M}$ which appears in front of the tail integrals of Sections~\ref{sec:gravtails} and \ref{sec:radsource} represents the binary's mass monopole $\mathrm{M}$ or ADM mass.
-In a realistic model where the binary system has been formed as a close compact binary at a finite instant in the past, this mass is equal to the sum of the rest masses $m=m_1+m_2$, plus the total binary's mass-energy $E/c^2$ given for instance by Eq.~\eqref{Ecircgam}.
-At 3.5PN order we need 2PN corrections in the tails and therefore 2PN also in the mass $M$, thus
+When computing the tails we shall also require, in addition to the above source moments $\dI_L$ and $\dJ_L$, the binary's mass monopole $\dM$ or ADM mass.
+In a realistic model where the binary system has been formed as a close compact binary at a finite instant in the past, this mass is equal to the sum of the rest masses $m=m_1+m_2$, plus the total (constant) binary's mass-energy $\dE/c^2$ given by Eq.~\eqref{Ecircgam}.
+To 3PN order the mass reads

-Notice that 2PN order in $\mathrm{M}$ corresponds to 1PN order in $E$.
+This is required to compute the leading tail at 4.5PN order (i.e. 3PN relative order).
+Notice that 3PN order in $\dM$ corresponds to 2PN order in $\dE$.

-We give the two basic technical formulas needed when carrying out the reduction of the tail and tail-of-tail integrals to circular orbits (see e.g.,~\cite{GR}):